mechanic-kharkiv/small-blender-scripts/README.md

 Here, in this repository I store some small scripts related to [blender](https://www.blender.org/), which someone might find useful.

 Each one is in its dedicated sub-directory.
-The sub-directories may have additional readme files inside.
+The sub-directories may have additional README.md files inside.

 ## Feedback ##